livewire/livewire/docs/understanding-nesting.md

 </div>
 ```

-Along with a new snapshot of the component...

 The important thing to note here is that when an update is triggered on a child component, only THAT component's data is sent to the server, and only THAT component is re-rendered.

-Now let's look at the less intuitive scenario.
+Now let's look at the less intuitive scenario: updating a parent component.

 ### Updating the parent